2022 Way 2 GO MAINE

 - Rollerblading & Skateboarding (yes!): If co-workers use an alternate commuting mode like skateboarding or rollerblading to work – they can log their commute under either walk or bike.
 Whichever they prefer!

-- Working from Home (Telecommuting): Yes this counts!
+- Working or Connecting from Home (Telecommuting): Yes this counts!

 - Commuting Outside Maine (check these details to see): the Challenge is open to all folks who are commuting to and/or from the State of Maine.
 So if you live in New Hampshire but work in Maine that works!
 Likewise if you live in Maine and work in New Hampshire, that works too!

-- Driving an Electric Vehicle or Very Low Emission Vehicle Such as a Scooter or Motorcycle (sorry, no): Electric cars, scooters and motorcycles sometimes come up as a question.
-Electric passenger vehicles and ultra low emission vehicles do help with improved air quality and less natural resources extraction.
-And we definitely recommend carpooling (or cycle-pooling) for these vehicle owners (a win-win!).
-However, driving alone in an electric vehicle or via scooter or motorcycle still adds to things like traffic congestion, wear & tear on road infrastructure, the demand for more road widening/expansion, and the need for parking (meaning: having to provide land for parking that could have other productive uses instead – even though scooters and motorcycles require smaller parking spaces, it’s true!)
-So GO MAINE works overall to support a decrease in drive-alone trips in Maine, through walking, bicycling, carpooling and vanpooling, taking the bus or train, and telecommuting.
+- Driving an Electric Vehicle or Very Low Emission Vehicle Such as a Scooter or Motorcycle (sorry, no): Electric passenger vehicles and ultra-low emission vehicles do help with improved air quality and reduce natural resource extraction.
+However, driving alone in an electric vehicle, scooter, or motorcycle still adds to things like traffic congestion, wear and tear on road infrastructure, the demand for more road widening/expansion, and the need for parking GO MAINE works overall to support a decrease in drive-alone trips in Maine, through walking, bicycling, carpooling and vanpooling, taking the bus, ferry, or train, and telecommuting.

-- Note about Logging Trips on Holidays: The GO MAINE trip recording system is set up automatically not to record reoccuring trips if they fall on common U.S. holidays, with the assumption that most people will not be working those days.
+- Note about Logging Trips on Holidays: The GO MAINE trip recording system is set up automatically not to record reoccurring trips if they fall on common U.S. holidays, with the assumption that most people will not be working those days.
 However, many of us do work holidays, so the system has a way to handle that.
 To remove a holiday or add a day off to your calendar, simply Sign In, go to Trips>Trip Calendar, select the holiday date you would like to make sure you get credit for commuting and choose Remove Holiday.
-So, for example, if you bike to work every Monday and have set that up as a reoccurring trip in your GO MAINE account – just go to the Trip Calendar and select Indigenous Peoples’ Day and choose Remove Holiday.
-Similarly you can do the opposite for holidays or days off that are not on the calendar but that you have observed.
+Similarly You can also do the opposite for holidays or days off that are not on the calendar but that you have observed.
 Just Sign In, go to Trips>Trip Calendar, select the date you took off from your regular commute and choose: Mark as Day Off or Observe Holiday.

 - Syncing with Strava: For those syncing their Strava data to track their trips: if not all commutes are showing up it may be because the start and end of your trip is fairly close to the same location (by Strava’s standards, not ours!)
 To make sure your commutes count, you can manually start and end your commute trips in your Strava app.